-Our board of directors declared the quarterly cash dividend with respect to the fourth quarter of fiscal year 2010 and the first quarter of fiscal year of 2011.
-Although our board of directors declared the quarterly cash dividends with respect to the fourth quarter of fiscal year 2010 and the first quarter of fiscal year of 2011, which was paid on each of February 1, 2011 and on May 2, 2011, respectively, there are still dividends that have accrued and are unpaid on our preferred stock for at least six quarters.
+Our board of directors declared the quarterly cash dividend with respect to the fourth quarter of fiscal year 2010, which was paid on February 1, 2011.
+Although our board of directors declared the quarterly cash dividend with respect to the fourth quarter of fiscal year 2010, which was paid on February 1, 2011, there are still dividends that have accrued and are unpaid on our preferred stock for at least six quarters.
 As a result, the holders of our preferred stock are now entitled to nominate and elect two directors to the Company's board of directors.
 This right accrued to the preferred stockholders as of August 2, 2010.
 We held a special meeting of the holders of our preferred stock to elect two directors to our board of directors, which was adjourned because a quorum of the holders of our preferred stock was not present in person or represented by proxy to transact business at the meeting.
 A quorum was not reached at such adjourned meeting either, and the meeting was not further adjourned.
 The holders of our preferred stock will have the opportunity at our 2011 annual meeting of stockholders to elect two directors to our board of directors.
 Once elected, the directors elected by the preferred stockholders will have the ability to participate in the management of the Company until all such dividends have been paid in full.